 Most paper wasps are solitary, although it's not unusual for them to live in close proximity to other paper wasps.
 Most species are also relatively non-aggressive.
 They won't hesitate to sting you if you give them a reason, but otherwise they're usually willing to co-exist in peace.

 The biggest objection to paper wasps is usually that their nests are unsightly and may stain or damage painted surfaces.
 Stings are also possible, and people who are allergic to insect stings should promptly arrange for treatment if they see any stinging insects on their property.

 Digger bees are solitary bees that lay their eggs in the soil.
 They care for their young until fall, when the adults die and the young enter the pupal stages within their holes.
 They spend the winter in pupation, and emerge as adults in the spring.

 Although they are solitary bees, digger bees usually build nests in the same areas as other digger bees.
 This can make it seem like a "colony" of bees has taken over your lawn, but in reality the bees have no social structure and the separate nests are not related.
 They simply are living in the same area, probably because the characteristics of soil, sunlight, and available food are of liking to them.

 Digger bees are not very aggressive and usually won't bother you unless you directly threaten them.
 But they do sting on occasion, and their stings can cause serious allergic reactions in sensitive people.
 Digger bee control is usually accomplished using liquid or dust insecticides depending on the situation and weather.

-For more information about honeybee removal or any of our quality services, please call us today for an on-site inspection and consultation.
+For more information about stinging insect control or any of our quality services, please call us today for an on-site inspection and consultation.